michelpromonet/copilot_demo/README.md

 java
 ###
-please create a spring 3 using jdk21 that makes a basic crud using H2 database in folder samples/java add a simple html/javascript ui to access crud
+please create a spring 3 using jdk21 that makes a basic crud using H2 database add a simple html/javascript ui to access crud